Frankie MacDonald

 Frankie MacDonald (born April 24, 1984) is a Canadian amateur meteorologist from the Whitney Pier area of Sydney, Nova Scotia.
 MacDonald, who has autism, is known for his boisterous online weather forecasts.
 Frankie records meteorologist reports which he then posts to his YouTube channel, under the handle of dogsandwolves.

 MacDonald's videos have received more than 32 million views.
 He also maintains a Twitter account and blog.
 Weather reports MacDonald has produced include warnings for his home province of Nova Scotia, a snowstorm in Winnipeg, heavy rainfall in Vancouver, a storm in Minnesota, New York, Australia, and Bermuda during Hurricane Gonzalo of 2014.

+MacDonald is also a regular on comedian Chrissie Mayr's podcast The Wet Spot on Compound Media, albeit virtually rather than in person; his regular weather updates provide a humorous contrast to the normally sex-oriented subject material discussed on the show.

 Videos

-MacDonald has published over 1,200 videos on YouTube, mostly weather forecasts, but also competitive eating, and how to properly shovel snow.
+MacDonald has published over 1,200 videos on YouTube.
+These videos are primarily weather forecasts; however, he also posts videos on competitive eating and how to properly shovel snow.

 As a child, MacDonald wanted to be a weather forecaster.
 He made his first scenery video on December 27, 2007.
 On December 16, 2009, he made his first YouTube video.
 MacDonald gained recognition in Canada for his posts to the Weather Network's website.

 His forecast predicting a Vancouver earthquake was featured on the program Tosh.0, and BuzzFeed called his Hurricane Isaac forecast, "the only forecast you need for Hurricane Isaac."

 MacDonald's videos have turned him into an "internet weather-broadcasting sensation", with several hundreds of thousands of views for some videos; his Minnesota forecast video reached over 150,000 views.
 His forecasts have been picked up by media throughout the world, and he has given weather forecasts for the Nova radio network in Australia.
 MacDonald has presented the weather on the CBC and has been featured in an online video series for Nova Scotia Power.

 In February 2017, MacDonald received a silver YouTube Play Button to commemorate the achievement of 100,000 subscribers to his YouTube channel.